mxagar/mlflow_guide/README.md

 # ...

 # The first time, a version 1 is going to be created, then 2, etc.
+# We could in theory log a model which has been trained outside from a run
 mlflow.sklearn.log_model(
   model,
   "model",